learn-co-curriculum/dsc-inheritance/README.md

 ## Objectives

-In this lesson, we will learn to:
+You will be able to:

 * Use inheritance to to write D.R.Y. code
 * Understand the relationship between subclasses and superclasses